-New changes to Michigan’s No-Fault law took effect on July 2, 2020, leaving many older drivers asking anxious questions about auto insurance for seniors in Michigan.
+Many older drivers are asking anxious questions about auto insurance for seniors in Michigan.

-Specifically, older drivers want to know about the Medicare/opt-out option which allows drivers on Medicare to opt-out of No-Fault PIP medical benefits coverage altogether.
-The interest in this Medicare/opt-out option is understandable, driven as it is by politicians’ promises of savings.
+They want to know about the Medicare/opt-out option which allows drivers on Medicare to opt-out of No-Fault PIP medical benefits coverage altogether.
+Their interest in this Medicare/opt-out option is understandable, driven as it is by politicians’ promises of savings.

 But those promises of savings on auto insurance for seniors in Michigan come with some very ominous dangers.
 The reality is that older drivers who choose the Medicare/opt-out option will jeopardize their own and their families’ ability to get necessary medical care and treatment after a car accident.